Lucas1774/webApp/README.md

 Select a puzzle for which to generate a random scramble.
 Set the timer to zero by holding `spacebar` or touching your phone screen (buttons and form fields have priority over this functionality).
 Start the timer by releasing, or cancel the start-up by dragging your finger or pressing any other key.
 The scramble won't be lost unless the key is `escape`.
+Stats will be updated on the fly.
+Press `show more stats` to access detailed statistics and the times log.
+Pressing a statistic will show the times involved.
+Pressing a time from the global list will allow you to delete it or mark it as `DNF` (Did Not Finish).
+The app is provided with logic to improve UX like input control, screen lock prevention or orientation-based dynamic rendering.
 As with the other apps, pressing `escape` is equivalent to clicking or pressing `reset`.